tenzir/tenzir/doc/vast.1.md

 system architecture is exclusively implemented in terms of the actor model.
 In this model, concurrent entities (actors) execute in parallel and communicate asynchronously solely via message passing.
-Users spawn system components as actors and connect them together to create a custom system topology.
+Users spawn system components as actors and connect them together to create a custom ecosystem.

 DESCRIPTION
 -----------

-The `vast` executable enables users to manage an ecosystem, such as creating event sources and sinks for data import/export, issuing queries, or retrieving statistics about system components.
+The `vast` executable enables users to manage a VAST ecosystem: one or more **node**s run various components, such as event sources and sinks for data import/export, issuing queries, or retrieving statistics about system components.
 The following key actors exist:

-**NODE**
+**node**
   The main VAST actor which accommodates all other actors and manages global state.
-Use vastd(1) to start a NODE.

-**SOURCE**
+**source**
   Generates events from a data source, such as packets from a network interface or log files.

-**SINK**
+**sink**
   Receives events as the result of a query and displays them in specific output format, such as JSON, PCAP (for packets), or Bro logs.

-**ARCHIVE**
+**archive**
   Compressed bulk storage of the all events.

-**INDEX**
+**index**
   Accelerates queries by constructing bitmap indexes over a subset of the event data.

-**IMPORTER**
+**importer**
-  Accepts events from SOURCEs, assigns them unique 64-bit IDs, and relays them to ARCHIVE and INDEX.
+  Accepts events from **source**s, assigns them unique 64-bit IDs, and relays them to **archive** and **index**.

-**EXPORTER**
+**exporter**
-  Accepts query expressions from users, asks INDEX for hits, takes them to ARCHIVE to extract candidates, and relays matching events to SINKs. them to ARCHIVE and INDEX.
+  Accepts query expressions from users, asks **index** for hits, takes them to **archive** to extract candidates, and relays matching events to **sink**s.

+The `vast` executable spawns **node**, which acts as a container for other actors.
+Typically, each physical machine in a VAST deployment runs a single `vast` process.
+For single-machine deployments all actors run inside this process, whereas cluster deployments consist of multiple nodes with actors spread across them.

+Nodes can enter a peering relationship to form an ecosystem.
+All peers have the same authority: if one fails, others can take over.
+By default, each node includes all core actors: **archive**, **index**, **importer**.
+For more fine-grained control about the components running on a node, one can spawn the node in "bare" mode to get an empty container.
+This allows for more flexible arrangement of components to best match the available system hardware.

 OPTIONS
 -------